 Talk to any guests, especially kids, before summer parties.
 Politely remind them if your pet has a special diet, is allergic to anything or if there are any foods on the table that could cause a health problem.
 You want to enjoy the party, too, not spend it looking after a pet with an upset stomach.
 These particular items are just a few things to look out for:

-Ice cream: A little of any flavor is fine for some dogs, but it may not agree with all dogs, especially if they have sensitive stomachs.
+- Ice cream: A little of any flavor is fine for some dogs, but it may not agree with all dogs, especially if they have sensitive stomachs.
 Just like people, some dogs can be lactose intolerant.
+Try one of the dairy-free recipes for dog ice cream instead.

 These dangers may sound scary, but a little preparation and a watchful eye is all you need to take the heat off your summer.
 Get more hot weather tips from the ASPCA.